-This item discusses specific material changes to the Fortis Capital Advisors ("FCA") disclosure brochure.
-Pursuant to current SEC Rules, FCA will ensure that clients receive a summary of any material changes to this and subsequent Disclosure Brochures within 120 days of the close of the firm's fiscal year which occurs at the end of the calendar year.
-FCA may further provide other ongoing disclosure information about material changes as necessary.
-FCA may also provide clients with a new disclosure brochure as necessary based on changes or new information, at any time, without charge.
+This item discusses specific material changes to the Fortis Brochure.
+Pursuant to current SEC Rules, Fortis will ensure that clients receive a summary of any material changes to this and subsequent Brochures within 120 days of the close of the firm's fiscal year, which occurs at the end of the calendar year.
+Fortis will disclose material changes as necessary.
+Fortis' then-current Brochure may be requested by a client or prospective client at any time, without charge.

-Below is a summary of material changes to the following Items in this Brochure based on information previously provided in our Brochure dated March 29, 2022.
+Below is a summary of material changes to the following Items in this Brochure based on information previously provided in our Brochure dated March 31 2024.